jefsev/techsev/content/about.md

 ## ABOUT ME<span class="dot">.</span>

-I’m a designer and developer living in the Netherlands.
+I’m a Developer living in the Netherlands.
 I enjoy spending time together with my wife and kids, walking in nature together and playing rough and tumble.
+When i'm alone I enjoy reading sci-fi/fantasy novels or occasionally playing a video game.

-Most of my week I spend designing and developing websites.
-Currently I am working at a digital agency where i’m the lead developer and project manager.
+Most of my week I spend developing websites.
+Currently I am working at a digital agency where i’m the team lead and developer.
 I have both worked as fulltime freelancer and in fulltime employment.
+As a freelancer i also make my own UX Designs using Adobe XD.

-I love defining the goal of a given project and the creative part of matching that with a UX or web design.
-Coding gives me the freedom of staying true to the original idea and design while delivering a finished product.
+I love a challenge and learning new things, being a software developer gives me enough opportunities to tackle a lot of challenges while learning along the way.

 <span class="dot centered-dot">.<span>

-*Need a freelance designer or developer or both?
+*Looking for a developer with a wide set of skills?
 I’m always in for a new project: <u>[Email](mailto:sevinga@protonmail.com)</u> - <u>[WhatsApp](https://wa.me/031682516209)</u>*